 Patient will present as → a 29-year-old man presents to the ED with a stab wound to the left chest lateral just below the nipple.
 The paramedics report that he had been writhing in pain in the ambulance.
-His blood pressure is 78/50 mmHg, pulse is 125/min, and respirations are 23/min.
+His blood pressure is 78/50 mmHg, his pulse is 125/min, and his respirations are 23/min.
 Tube thoracostomy is performed in the left chest at the fifth intercostal space.
 About 1,600 ml of blood is evacuated immediately, but the patient continues to lose blood.

 Thoracic trauma can be distinguished by the mechanism of injury